open-eid/cdoc2-shares-server/docker/README.md

 Follow the instructions in [Main README](../README.md#building) to build all Java binaries

-## Start CDOC2 Key Capsule Server using Docker Compose
+## Start CDOC2 Key Shares Server using Docker Compose

 To install the latest Docker Compose version see https://docs.docker.com/compose/install/

-In `cdoc20_java/docker`  directory run
+In `cdoc2-shares-server/docker`  directory run
 ```
 docker compose up
 ```

-This will create the database and CDOC2 Key Capsule servers.
+This will create the database and CDOC2 Key Shares servers.
-The servers use self-signed test certificates and keystores found in `cdoc_java/cdoc2_server/keys`
+The servers use self-signed test certificates and keystores found in `cdoc2-shares-server/keys`

 For more details on creating server certificates and trust stores, see [Generating Server keystore](../keys/README.md).